Do not disturb!

 Female seals disturbed during the summer are heavily pregnant or pupping, so getting too close from land or sea can prove fatal to both mother and pup.
 The impact on seals can be invisible but this disturbance results in mothers not being able to build sufficient fat reserves so they cannot feed new-born pups adequately to build up enough blubber to survive.

-The campaign is a timely reminder as the public go out over the Easter weekend as lockdown measures gradually ease across the UK.
+The campaign is a timely reminder as the public go out as lockdown measures gradually ease across the UK.
 The Seal Alliance is urging the public to exhibit special caution, as seals have ventured further inshore on beaches and coastlines that have become quieter during lockdown.

 Environment Secretary George Eustice, said: “Seals are one of our most iconic marine mammals.
 They can be found along our coastline around the UK, and we must do all that we can to protect them.
 Disturbance by members of the public can be detrimental to seals, but this is entirely preventable.
 I would urge everyone to follow the guidance, give seals the space that they need and respect this vulnerable marine species.
 This campaign will raise vital awareness ahead of the bank holiday weekend and help protect some of our most treasured marine wildlife.”